Edwike12/-EDWIKE-DELANI-STUDIO/README.md

 ## known Bugs
-The site is not responsive enough for some devices. mail chimp API does not function properly.
+ -The site is not responsive enough for some devices.
+ - Mailchimp does not function properly.